 If you’re hoping to share a healthy treat with your dog, it’s best to do so in moderation.
 It’s recommended that you only feed your dog a few slices of apple at a time, but is an apple a day really all that bad?

 In most cases, no. Your dog should be just fine if you choose to feed them a small apple in a day (sliced and without seeds or core, of course!).
-However, apples should be considered a treat and only take up about 10% of their total food per day, meaning it’s better to keep that delicious treat for special occasions.
+However, apples should be considered a treat and only take up about 10% of their total food per day, meaning it’s better to keep that delicious treat for special occasions and not to feed in large amounts.

 If you are considering feeding your dog an apple a day, stick to feeding them a few slices of apple per day instead of giving them a whole sliced apple to themselves.
 This way you can control how much sugar they’re consuming and keep them from gaining weight from overfeeding them treats.